Buy safe CBD Oil Canada

 Area of Concern Understanding of Risks Level of Risk Comments

-Reproductive Health Very Limited Possible risk for men; unknown for women In vitro and animal studies suggest CBD has negative effects on male reproductive functions at very high doses (mainly 30+ mg/kg, some at 15); however no effects have been seen in oral doses up to 10 mg/kg (equivalent to ~600 mg for a 130-pound human)(9)
+Reproductive Health Very Limited Possible risk for men; unknown for women Animal studies suggest negative effects at very high doses (30+ mg/kg); no effects seen at standard oral doses (9).

-Very Limited Potentially high Animal studies suggest using cannabinoids during pregnancy/breastfeeding (including CBD) could increase the chances of birth defects and negatively impact child development (9,10,11).
+Pregnancy/ Breastfeeding Very Limited Potentially high Animal studies suggest cannabinoid use could increase birth defect risks and impact development (11).

-Child development None Unknown No long-term data available.
+Child development None Unknown No long-term developmental data available.

 As a quick point of clarification, keep in mind that there may be long-term risks to reproductive health and pregnancy/breastfeeding in addition to any other long-term risks.
 Also, we’ve listed the side effect risk as “currently low”, as further clinical studies and analysis may show otherwise.
 The most current analysis (excluding epilepsy studies) includes 233 patients from 7 studies (2), so the evidence is looking good so far.